 To configure OMA-URI (Open Mobile Alliance Uniform Resource Identifier) settings, you can create a custom profile in Intune.
 Use the OMA-URI settings to control different features on your Windows Holographic for Business devices, such as enabling VPN, or checking for updates on Microsoft Update.

 Using the shared or guest PC features available in Intune, you can configure Windows Holographic for Business devices to run as a kiosk.
 These devices can run one app (single-app kiosk mode), or run multiple apps (multi-app kiosk mode).

-Device restrictions let you control different settings and features on your devices, including requiring a password, installing apps from Microsoft Store, enabling Bluetooth, and more.
+Device restrictions let you control different settings and features on your devices.
+For example, you can require a password, install apps from Microsoft Store, enable Bluetooth, and more.
 These restrictions are created in an Intune profile.
 This profile can be applied to multiple devices running Windows Holographic for Business.

 Virtual private networks (VPNs) give your users secure remote access to your company network.
 In Intune, you can create a VPN profile that includes specific settings for your devices running Windows Holographic for Business.
 For example, you can create a VPN profile so all Windows Holographic for Business devices use Citrix VPN as the connection type.